 TV STORE ONLINE: Were you privy to to all of the fuss about the test screening of the film and the re-cutting of the film before it went into theaters?

-SHOR: I only heard about all that post-haste.
-I never saw [editor] Dede Allen's first cut of the film even.
+: I only heard about all that post-haste.
+I never saw [editor] Dede Allen's first cut of the movie

 Interview Conducted By: Justin Bozung